landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Data Management Units

-###### *Instructions*
-*[Define datasets that will be created during this project, and group them according to different management needs.
-Describe relevant general information about the data groups: are they observational, experimental, simulation, model output or assimilation datasets; How will they be collected?
-How much data is expected?]*
-###### *Text*

 Five groups of datasets will be generated during the course of this project.

 1. Meteorological Group